tenancy/docs/docs/tenancy/1.x/what-is-a-tenant.md

 ## Tenant model contract

 The contract is required to mark a specific model as your tenant.
-Simply have the model implement the method to get started:
+Simply have the model implement the contract methods to get started:

 ```php
 <?php